Guitar Build Process

 use two drawer runners, wheels aligned back-to-front

-the assembly turned out a bit heaver (hello over-engineering!), so I used a bungy cord to make it easier to use
+the assembly turned out a bit heaver (hello over-engineering!), so I use bungy cords to make it easier to use

-for the "donut" to allow the jig to "ride" the sloping back edges, I used multiple layers of Perspex Araldited together
+for the "donut" to allow the jig to "ride" the sloping back edges, I used multiple layers of Perspex expoxied together

 Router jig for cutting binding channels